iCliniq Logo

 Tobacco usage mainly constitutes nicotine components as potential carcinogens that interfere with systemic health status and are the leading risk factors for oral and lung cancers.
 At the same time, alcohol abuse is associated with acid reflux, tooth staining, and a faster build-up of dental plaque resulting in aggravated forms of gingival and periodontal diseases apart from systemically mainly impacting the heart and liver.

 Oral health issues associated with drug abuse result from exposure to oral tissues by ingestion or biological interaction of these substances with the normal physiology that the oral cavity possesses.
 The effect of drugs on brain function also results in addictive behaviors like risk-taking, careless behavior, poor or compromised oral hygiene, and unwanted aggression.
-The commonly abused drugs are as follows:

 1. Opioid Abuse - Although opioids and opiates are not generally considered stimulant drugs, they have the properties of being both a depressant and a stimulant.
 The side effects of this substance abuse include grinding of teeth, cracked teeth, and damage to the jaw bone (for example, heroin causes sugar or sweet consumption cravings that damage the tooth enamel and root).
 A higher risk of oral infections that may be fungal or viral is commonly observed in these users.

-Prescription opioid use, which is legal in most countries even when correctly prescribed by the doctor or dental surgeon, can be severely addictive to a substance abuser.
-Withdrawal symptoms of severe cravings, sleep issues, muscle and bone problems are seen in such substance abusers if they are prescribed opiate drugs.
+Prescription opioid use, which is legal in most countries even when correctly prescribed by a doctor or dental surgeon, can be severely addictive to a substance abuser.
+Withdrawal symptoms of severe cravings, sleep issues, and muscle and bone problems are seen in such substance abusers if they are prescribed opiate drugs.

 • Grinding their teeth produces cracks.

-• Tooth wear like abrasions and abfractions.
+• Tooth wear, like abrasions and abstractions.

 Xerostomia or dry mouth associated with dehydration can also cause cracked enamel and tooth wear.
-One of the most commonly abused stimulants is methamphetamine, also known as meth, speed, crack, tweek, or chalk is a white crystalline powder that is available in smokable or injectable forms.
+One of the most commonly abused stimulants is methamphetamine, also known as meth, speed, crack, tweak, or chalk is a white crystalline powder that is available in smokable or injectable forms.

 According to the American Dental Association, it has been hypothesized that the hydrocarbons present in cannabis are an energy source for dense colonization by the fungal species Candida albicans that cause oral candidiasis.
 This drug is also known to cause dry mouth or xerostomia, and methamphetamine causes the wearing of tooth enamel because of an imbalance of acids in the mouth.
-In addition, Cannabinoid hyperemesis can occur, causing frequent bouts of vomiting and the consequent stomach acids that produce oral manifestations like dental caries and rampant tooth decay.
+In addition, Cannabinoid hyperemesis can occur, causing frequent bouts of vomiting and the consequent stomach acids that produce oral manifestations like dental caries and rampant tooth decay (rapidly growing caries).

 4. Cocaine - It is a highly acidic and potent stimulant that, on contact with the surface of enamel, creates a breakdown of the enamel calcium hydroxyapatite crystals.
 It is available both in smokable and powdered form.
 The powdered form of cocaine is the most common of which “crack cocaine” leads to painful mouth sores and infectious ulcers.
 In the upper palate, oronasal communication can be established by the regular snorting of cocaine along with dentofacial destructive processes like sinonasal tract necrosis with long-term nasal cocaine abuse.
 Jaw spasms or mouth-related muscle spasms called “buccolingual dyskinesia” are a form of movement disorder caused by the regular consumption of cocaine.

-5. Prescription and OTC Drugs - These drugs are the commonly used antihistamines and over-the-counter medications that cause regressive tooth alterations.
+5. Prescription and OTC Drugs - These drugs are the commonly used antihistamines and over-the-counter (OTC) medications that cause regressive tooth alterations.
 Antihistamines produce dry mouth or xerostomia, and it is the common side effect that leads to gingival inflammation and ulcers (as the saliva is both antimicrobial and contains immunoglobulins or antibodies for oral defense).
-Prescription asthma medications, oral contraceptives, immunosuppressant drugs also cause xerostomia.
+Prescription asthma medications, oral contraceptives, and immunosuppressant drugs also cause xerostomia.
 Even frequent use of cough syrups can be detrimental to the tooth enamel containing calcium hydroxyapatite crystals that are affected because of high sugar content.

 Conclusion: